 Grade Point Average: Financial Assistance students must maintain a 2.0 cumulative GPA for all coursework regardless of whether or not assistance was received for previous course work.
 If a student’s cumulative GPA drops below 2.0, the student is ineligible for financial assistance and is placed on financial assistance suspension, even if the student completed all units.
 Only units attempted at WNC are considered in this calculation.

-Academic Completion Rate or Pace: At a minimum, a student must satisfactorily complete 67% of all classes attempted each semester.
+Academic Completion Rate or Pace: At a minimum, a student must satisfactorily complete 67% of all credits attempted each semester.
 If the student has not completed 67% for the most recently attempted semester, the student is ineligible for financial assistance and is placed on financial assistance suspension.
 In addition, a student must maintain a cumulative completion rate or pace of 67% or higher.
 If a student’s cumulative completion rate or pace is not at 67%, the student is ineligible for financial assistance and is placed on financial assistance suspension.
 Only units attempted at WNC are considered in this calculation.

 |“F”||Failure of the class.|